kevinmarquesp/go-ftpbackup/README.md

-# go-ftpbackup
+# Go FTP Backup

-Program created to pull or push files to a FTP server (a.k.a. my phone) based on a auth file in the computer and a backup list file in the server
+Program that I created to pull some files from my phone to my PC as a backup strategy using the FTP protocol.

+## See Also

+*   FTP app that I'm using: [Material Files](https://github.com/zhanghai/MaterialFiles)